visgl/deck.gl/RFCs/automatic-and-explicit-highlighting-micro-rfc.md

 **Considerations**

-* How to calculate picking colors:

-    * Layer class can export a method, that takes an index and returns the picking color.

-    * Or applications will need to calculate picking colors to specify the selected object.

 * Which prop should take precedence - **selectedObject** or **autoHighlight**?

     * Current spec says **selectedObject**

-* Default color for highlighting

-    * A transparent light blue is proposed.
-Name a specific RGBA value?

 * Naming and number of props